kiyani-org/proto-solution/README.md

 # Generate protos

 Make changes to protos defined in the `protos` directory and run the script.
+This will generate the latest protos and write them to the gen folder.
+This must be done or the regenerate ci job will fail.

 ```
   make generate